hexaxsoftwares/houx.js/README.md

 #### **Inline style binding**

-Hexax provides you with a helpful semantics that can help you pass styles within the template using the style Inline attribute.
+Houx provides you with a helpful semantics that can help you pass styles within the template using the style Inline attribute.

 A plain object can be psssed to the style attribute using the data binding syntax.